Study Abroad Program Overview

 section to see current or past calendars.

-You will stay in on-campus housing, in suites of 4 bedrooms with two shared bathrooms.
+Your accommodations will be assigned and details will be provided to you upon arrival at UCD.
+Your housing cost is included in your UCEAP fees.
+You will stay in on-campus housing, in suites of four bedrooms with two shared bathrooms.
 The suites are cleaned weekly and bed linen is changed at the same time.
 Dorm buildings have laundry rooms and internet connectivity.
-You must apply online for this housing but the cost is included in your UCEAP fees.
-UCD has created a Summer housing application solely for UCEAP students and you will be emailed a link to that application later.
 Two RAs live in the housing and will assist with any questions or emergencies.
 There is also 24/7 security staff at the reception desk.

 UCEAP fees cover breakfast, lunch, and dinner Monday-Friday at the cafeteria inside the brand-new Science Center complex.
 You are responsible for your own meals on weekends.More Information on Housing